East Carolina University Libraries

 1. How To Include a Poster Presentation in a CV in 7 Steps

+Add the title.
+Add the poster title as it appears on the poster.
 If the title is too long to reasonably include in the CV, shorten it to convey the topic of your presentation.
 End the section with a period.
 5. Write the event or conference name.
-Once you add the title, add the event's name and the location where the presentation occurred.

 2. APA Citation Style, 7th Edition: Posters & Conference Sessions